trinonandi/Path-Visualizer/README.md

 ## Instructions
 All these application related Instructions can be found inside the `info` tab on the app main menu.

 Left Click on a node to make it Start, Goal or Wall.
-The first Click will be set to start, the next one will be set to Goal.
-After that the clicks will set to Walls.
+The first clicked node will be set to Start, the next one will be set to Goal.
+After that the clicked nodes will be set to Walls.
 Right Click on a node to clear it.

  ![Start](https://via.placeholder.com/15/FE9801/000000?text=+) Start Node